etcetc/OBLogger/README.md

 Include <OBLogger/OBLogger.h> in whichever files you wish to use the logger in.
 The header defines a number of macros:
  + OB_EVENT(): for logging events of interest (you can also configure the logger to handle app lifecycle events automatically)
- + OB_ERROR(): for logging errors - not that this generates a notification event OBLoggerErrorNotification which you can subscribe to, so you can display the error
+ + OB_ERROR(): for logging errors - note that this generates a notification event OBLoggerErrorNotification which you can subscribe to, so you can display the error
- + OB_ERROR(): for logging warnings - not that this generates a notification event OBLoggerWarnNotification which you can subscribe to, so you can display the warning
+ + OB_ERROR(): for logging warnings - note that this generates a notification event OBLoggerWarnNotification which you can subscribe to, so you can display the warning
  + OB_INFO(): for logging general information - typically the information that shows how the app is behaving
  + OB_DEBUG(): for logging debugging information - this information may be useful when something goes wrong but is often too noisy for normal log viewing